Chelsea's transfer ban lifted: Sancho, Chilwell and Berge among Lampard's top targets | Goal.com

 Chelsea are back in business.

-On Friday, the Court Arbitration for Sport [CAS] announced that they had decided to halve both the fine and the two-window transfer ban placed upon the club by FIFA in February for breaching rules regarding the signing young players.
+On Friday, the Court of Arbitration for Sport [CAS] announced that it had decided to halve both the fine and the two-window transfer ban placed upon the club by FIFA in February for breaching rules regarding the signing young players.

 Consequently, the Blues are now free to re-enter the market next month.